pluralsight/pando-rfcs/text/0000-icons.md

 >
 >**There are tradeoffs to choosing any path.
 Attempt to identify them here.**

-Implementing for each framework means supporting multiple formats, increasing up-front and maintenance effort for each additional framework and potentially less flexibility/visibility from the client side.

 # Alternatives

 >**What other designs have been considered?
 What is the impact of not doing this?**